SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us006/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

 As an VFM, I wish to register a vehicle including Brand, Model, Type, Tare, Gross Weight, Current Km, Register Date, Acquisition Date, Maintenance/Checkup Frequency (in Kms).
 ### 1.2.
 Customer Specifications and Clarifications

-**From the specifications document:**
+**From the specifications document and client meetings:**

 > Register vehicles within the system to effectively manage the fleet utilized in maintaining green spaces.

 > This registration process should capture crucial details including the brand, model, type, tare weight, gross weight, current kilometers, register date, acquisition date, and the maintenance/check-up frequency measured in kilometers.

-**From the client clarifications:**
+**From forum:**

 > **Question:** Should the application identify a registered vehicle by a serial number or other attribute?
 >